top of page

 ABOUT EVAN

-The 2025-2026 season brings debuts with the National Symphony, Houston Symphony, Oregon Symphony and Rochester Philharmonic, among others.
-In recent years, he has appeared with the Detroit Symphony, Utah Symphony, San Diego Symphony, Fort Worth Symphony, Pacific Symphony, Charlotte Symphony, Louisiana Philharmonic, Sarasota Orchestra, Tucson Symphony, Toledo Symphony and the Philly Pops.
-Driven by a passion for genre-spanning performances, Roider has led concerts featuring film and television music, Broadway favorites, classical masterworks, and iconic hits spanning the decades.
+The 2025-2026 season includes debuts with the National Symphony, Houston Symphony, Oregon Symphony and Rochester Philharmonic, among others.
+In recent seasons, he has appeared with the Detroit Symphony, Utah Symphony, San Diego Symphony, Fort Worth Symphony, Pacific Symphony, Charlotte Symphony, Louisiana Philharmonic, Sarasota Orchestra, Tucson Symphony, Toledo Symphony, and the Philly Pops.
+Driven by a passion for genre-spanning performances, he has led concerts featuring film and television music, Broadway favorites, classical masterworks, and iconic hits spanning the decades.
+He has collaborated with artists such as Michael Feinstein, Big Freedia, Mannie Fresh, Fat Mike, Storm Large, the Manhattan Transfer, Tony Desare, Pink Martini and the von Trapps.

 Please destroy all previously dated materials.